7 Reasons Your Programmatic SEO Isn’t Working and How to Fix Them

 Jeremy Tang

-Jeremy Tang is a seasoned entrepreneur and the CEO of Area Ten.
+Jeremy Tang is the Founder and CEO of CMAX.
 With over 2 decades of experience in business consulting and digital marketing, he has successfully driven seven startup businesses, six of which achieved $1 million in revenue from zero in less than 16 months, 5 of which grew to multi-million dollar a year ventures without any external funding.
 Jeremy's expertise lies in streamlining business processes through technology and leveraging digital (in particular SEO) for business growth.
 He resides in Australia, travels extensively, and draws inspiration from his global experiences.